 - Local, national and foreign courts, bodies, agencies and authorities (e.g. in connection with investigations, enquiries and requests from such courts, bodies, agencies and authorities, administrative investigations, criminal investigations and civil and/or criminal proceedings and compliance with any applicable laws or regulations or internal rules);

 - Other parties in potential or actual legal proceedings;

 - The public, including visitors to websites and social media (where publication is appropriate or where you have made such publication yourself);

 - Trade organisations, associations, organisations;

 We only transfer personal data if necessary for the provision of a specific service or a specific purpose.
 Third parties process personal data in accordance with our instructions and only for the purpose specified by us.
-In addition, such processors must implement appropriate organizational and technical measures to ensure data security.
+In addition, such processors must implement appropriate organisational and technical measures to ensure data security.
 An exception to this may be third party service providers (e.g. payment processing) to whom we redirect you directly in the course of providing services.

-We or third parties generally process your personal data in Switzerland, with the exception of MailChimp (see section 7).
+We or third parties generally process your personal data in Switzerland, with the exception of Mailchimp (see section 7).

-If, in certain situations or for certain services other than MailChimp, personal data is processed in a third country, we will inform you in advance in which country this will take place.
+If, in certain situations or for certain services other than Mailchimp, personal data is processed in a third country, we will inform you in advance in which country this will take place.

 If the personal data is processed in a third country where the level of data protection is deemed inadequate, we will ensure an adequate level by contract (particularly on the basis of the European Commission’s standard contractual clauses), corporate binding rules, or other measures permitted by law so that an adequate level of data protection is ensured.
 We may also transfer personal data based on the exception of consent, of processing of a contract, for the establishment, exercise or enforcement of legal claims, of overriding public interests, or because the transfer is necessary to protect the physical integrity of the data subject.